apache/parquet-site/content/en/blog/features/alp_encoding.md

 [Adaptive Lossless floating-Point (ALP) Encoding]: https://parquet.apache.org/docs/file-format/data-pages/encodings/#ALP

 ALP works best for decimal values that are stored as floating-point types (32-bit `FLOAT` and 64-bit `DOUBLE`), such as

-- Monetary values (exchange rates, public funds, stocks, prices, etc.) - e.g. `1.2345` or `22.03`
+- Monetary values (exchange rates, public funds, stocks, prices, etc.) -- e.g., `1.2345` or `22.03`
-- Geographic coordinates (longitude/latitude) - `42.3584`, `-71.0598`
+- Geographic coordinates (longitude/latitude) -- e.g., `42.3584`, `-71.0598`
-- Scientific measures (temperature, pressure, speed, degrees, etc.) - e.g. `-273.15`, `9.81`, `3.14159`
+- Scientific measures (temperature, pressure, speed, degrees, etc.) -- e.g., `-273.15`, `9.81`, `3.14159`

 ALP is not suitable for data that uses a wide range of exponents or a large number of significant digits, such as vector embeddings which typically span the full floating-point range.
-Such use cases can continue to use existing Parquet features such as `PLAIN` or [`BYTE_STREAM_SPLIT`] encoding followed by `ZSTD` or `SNAPPY` general purpose compression.
+Such use cases can continue to use existing Parquet features such as `PLAIN` or [`BYTE_STREAM_SPLIT`] encoding followed by `ZSTD` or `SNAPPY` general-purpose compression.

-Decimal values can be stored with Parquet's `DECIMAL` logical type, but it requires the precision and scale to be known and declared up front and can not store values outside of that range.
+Decimal values can be stored with Parquet's `DECIMAL` logical type, but it requires the precision and scale to be known and declared up front and cannot store values outside of that range.
 For this reason, it is common for systems where the exact shape of their data is not known beforehand, to store decimal values as `FLOAT` or `DOUBLE`.
 For example,